Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: WISP Detection

-It should be stressed that $\text{S}^{\text{sig}}_{eff}$ is simply a measure of how far the combined PSD is away from the mean at a given frequency.
-This definition of signal to noise is slightly different to the commonly used Radiometer equation, but it contains the same sources (ie the combined power on resonance from the WISP and the receiver, as well as the background noise from the receiver), and scales by root m as it should.
-We employ equation~\eqref{eq:SNRdef} for analysis in the following proof of concept experiments, whereas the above definition is presented for the purpose of reflecting the similarity between this expression and the more familiar Radiometer equation.
-Furthermore, it is a useful expression for comparing different measurement schemes.
-Detecting anything of value out of a WISP cavity receiver requires being able to confidently resolve the signal above the fluctuations of the spectrum.
-The measure of SNR presented in~\eqref{eq:SNRdef} is equivalent to how many standard deviations above the relevant level of background noise the signal is, ie an SNR of three is equivalent to a 3 sigma measurement, which is consistent with language in other areas of particle physics.
-We will utilise this expression, and~\eqref{eq:SNRReal}, for the remainder of our discussion.
+It should be stressed that $\text{S}^{\text{eff}}_{sig}$ is simply a measure of how far the combined PSD is away from the mean at a given frequency.
+This definition of signal to noise is slightly different to the commonly used Radiometer equation, but it contains the same sources (ie the combined power on resonance from the WISP and the receiver, as well as the background noise from the receiver), and scales by root $m$ as it should.
+The measure of signal-to-noise ratio in eq.~\eqref{eq:SNRReal} is useful for comparing different cavity detection schemes.
+With real data, eq.~\eqref{eq:SNRdef} (which simply measures how many standard deviations the power in a given bin is away from the mean) should be employed for analysis.
+Defined in the manner above, any SNR value is equivalent to the number of standard deviations a signal is away from the mean, ie a SNR of 3 corresponds to a signal 3 sigma away from the mean, and a SNR of 5 would represent the 5 sigma standard threshold for detection employed in particle physics.